Answered By: Stephanie Gillespie Last Updated: Jul 21, 2025 Views: 6184

-Reputable sources (sometimes called reliable sources) rely on the reputation of their publication (ex. newspaper or journal) for having high standards of researching, fact-checking, accountability, and ethical reporting.
+Reputable sources (sometimes called reliable sources) rely on the reputation of their publication (ex. newspaper or journal) or institution (ex.
+US Department of Agriculture) for having high standards of researching, fact-checking, accountability, and ethical reporting.

 Ex.
 Wall Street Journal or New York Times

 Credible sources rely on the expertise of the author to know the topic completely.
-The author should have a higher degree (master's or doctorate) in the field they are writing.
+An expert should either have a higher degree (master's or doctorate) in the field they are writing, or they should have considerable first-hand experience with the topic.

-Scholarly sources are written by experts who have a higher degree in their field and are written for other experts to help them further their research and understanding.
+Scholarly sources are written by experts and are written for other experts to help them further their research and understanding.
 They often have a long references list at the end and are sometimes peer-reviewed.

 Ex.
 A medical doctor writes about a study she conducted on overweight mice in an academic journal